 We also have a Members’ Forum which we use as a consultative body; this Forum brings together leading construction professionals from across the globe to represent the interests of all members.
 All of this means that our members safeguard the present and lead the future direction of the CIOB.

 Corporate Plan 2023-28

 Our Corporate Plan starts with what matters most to the users and creators of the built environment and how we help the construction industry respond.
 The plan has been shaped by our Trustees and members across the globe to deliver upon our public benefit remit.
 It is our roadmap to 2028.

 Driving us forward is our aim to make modern professionalism in construction management widely aspired to and increasingly a reality across the industry.

 The plan focuses activity in three areas: Environmental Sustainability, Quality and Safety and Skills Gaps.

-Each year, the Chartered Institute of Building (CIOB) brings together leading construction professionals from its membership across the globe for a Members’ Forum.
+Each year, we bring together leading construction professionals from our global membership for a Members’ Forum.
 This annual event is where the views and opinions of members are considered, discussed and debated.